MicrosoftDocs/power-platform/power-virtual-agents/authoring-template-topics.md

 This lesson shows you how you can create a simple topic with one conditional branch and [a variable](authoring-variables.md).

-A variable is a name for an item, which will be used later in the topic flow.
+A variable is a name for an item that will be used later in the topic flow.
 In this example, `pva_StoreLocation` is the variable to store the user's response when you ask for their preferred store location.

 ### Lesson 3 - A topic with a conditions, variables, and a pre-built entity